What is massage, traction and manipulation?

 - Correcting stiffness and constriction

-- Relieving chronic pain of the neck and back
+- Relieving chronic pain in the neck and back

 Types of traction